MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-shell-launcher-app-launcher.md

 The lab steps below provide links on how to install a UWP application suitable for Assigned Access and to configure the system to launch the application automatically at startup.
 The UWP application must be able to run above the lock screen in order to work correctly with assigned access.

->[!Note]
+> [!NOTE]
->See details on the UWP application requirements for Assigned Access at [Create a kiosk app for Assigned Access](/windows-hardware/drivers/partnerapps/create-a-kiosk-app-for-assigned-access).
+> See details on the UWP application requirements for Assigned Access at [Create a kiosk app for Assigned Access](/windows-hardware/drivers/partnerapps/create-a-kiosk-app-for-assigned-access).

 ### Sideload a UWP application and configure Assigned Access to run it